-Welcome and engage a diverse community of students, faculty and staff
+Objective 1.
+Promote meaningful engagement within our community of students, faculty and staff.

-Invest in and reframe the Office of Equity and Inclusion such that the office responsibilities are broadened beyond compliance.
+Continue to focus on improving the New Student Orientation Program to support student transition, engagement, and long-term success.

-Develop a Commission on Diversity, Equity and Inclusion that will provide oversight and advise the President as needed.
+Establish a Commission/taskforce to Facilitate Faculty, Staff, and Student Success to advise the President as needed.

-Create an Endowed Professorship for the study of social justice, Civil Rights, and equity.

-Strengthen and encourage CCSU’s existing academic cultural centers and affinity groups.

-Enhance the efforts of departments, schools and colleges, encouraging the development of specific actions to address their diversity prioritie.

-Integrate diversity into the curriculum, pedagogical methods, professional development and co-curricular activities that contribute to cultural competency

-Develop new diversity models that inform the curriculum, pedagogy and advising.
+Strengthen and expand programming that fosters a welcoming and safe environment for all.

+Support and encourage collaborations between departments, schools and colleges to facilitate a sense of campus-wide community and shared commitment to student success.

+Objective 2.
+Encourage respectful discourse and advance student success through pedagogical methods, professional development, and co-curricular activities.

+Provide professional development opportunities to encourage and facilitate respectful discourse.

-Support innovative and inclusive teaching, scholarship, and creative activities.
+Support innovative teaching, scholarship, and creative activities that contribute to student success.

-Incorporate requirements identified in Title IX and the American with Disabilities Act (ADA) into professional development activities.

-Ensure community engagement activities are culturally responsive.
+Ensure community activities are engaging and inviting for all.

-Expand funding beyond current levels to support projects and initiatives led by students, faculty and staff.
+Broaden participation in projects and initiatives led by students, faculty and staff to strengthen collaboration and success.

-Use data to inform and develop accountability measures in support of a diverse 21st century university
+Objective 3.
+Use data to inform and develop accountability measures in support of student success and a welcoming and engaging university environment

-Identify and administer a series of campus climate surveys on a regular basis to inform tomorrow’s academic directions.
+Develop, administer, and evaluate the results from a series of campus surveys on a regular basis to prioritize and identify opportunities for improvement that advance student success.

-Review and analyze the survey data to identify priorities and gaps in educational needs.

-Develop a portfolio of training and engaging activities for students, faculty and staff.
+Develop a portfolio of professional development opportunities and engaging activities for students, faculty and staff that contribute to learning and success.

-Implement tracking mechanisms to ensure compliance and guide future planning.
+Engage cross-sections of the campus in dialogue to build a greater sense of community.

+Track progress toward building Create a more welcoming and student-centered campus environment.

-Identify best practices that align with federal and state policies to increase safety both on and around campus
+Objective 4.
+Identify best practices to ensure compliance with federal and state policies while increasing safety both on and around campus

-Identify and assess all compliance requirements.
+Identify and assess all compliance requirements to guide future planning.

+Incorporate requirements identified in Titles VI, VII, and IX as well as the Americans with Disabilities Act (ADA) into professional development activities.

-Continue to work with local and state authorities to ensure compliance with the most up-to-date campus safety measures and procedures, including completion of required safety training and emergency drills.
+Continue to work with local, state, and federal authorities to ensure compliance with the most up-to-date campus safety measures and procedures, including completion of required safety training and emergency drills to safeguard student success.

-Update digital signage to conform to emergency notification standards.
+Conform to emergency notification standards to ensure timely and effective communication that prioritizes the safety of the campus community.

-Enhance recognition of faculty and staff for their value and service to the institution
+Objective 5.
+Enhance recognition of faculty and staff for their contribution and service to the institution in support of student success

-Expand the value of service in the evaluation and promotion guidelines to incorporate activities such as community engagement, advising, and committee assignments.
+Emphasize the value of service in performance appraisals and promotion guidelines to incorporate activities such as community engagement, advising, and committee assignments that directly support student success.

-Establish an annual recognition ceremony for innovative scholarship, service and teaching on behalf of equity and inclusion.
+Establish an annual recognition ceremony for faculty and staff based on service, innovative initiatives, and/or teaching.

-Promote a culture of respect, collegiality and teamwork within the Central family.
+Promote a culture of respect, collegiality and teamwork within the Central family to strengthen collaboration in support of student success.

 Potential metrics:

-Each metric will have an assessment tool identified and will be assessed annually using quantifiable and qualitative information, when appropriate.
+Each metric will have an assessment tool identified and will be assessed annually using quantifiable and qualitative information, when appropriate. – rethink all metrics

-Metric: Number of collaborative activities produced by the academic cultural centers

-Target: Increase the number of collaborative activities produced by the academic cultural centers and increase attendanceMetric: Number of courses that incorporate an element of diversity, equity or inclusion
+Metric: Student sense of belonging at Central

+Target: Students feel greater sense of belonging and are comfortable being themselves

+Source: OIRA NSSE Q15a & FYE Q2

+Metric: Students can engage in respectful interactions with others who have differing ideas or perspectives from their own

+Target: Improve students' ability to respectfully engage with others

+Source: FYE survey, Q13 & NSSE Q8d

+Metric: Students feel like they are part of the campus community

+Target: Improve students' sense of community

+Source: NSSE Q15c

+Metric: Student Safety

-Target: Increase the number of courses that integrate elements of diversity, equity or inclusion
+Target: Increase the percentage of students who feel safe on campus

+Source: Campus Safety Survey, Q13

+Metric: Student perception of quality interactions on campus

+Target: Improve student response to meet or exceed the benchmark comparison

+Source: OIRA NSSE Q13b, c, d